Homemade natural sunscreen anyone?

 kat: Is the ban on it more as a food additive?
 I know some pple are concerned that this is too harsh because it works like a disinfectant but in small quantity, it shouldn’t pose a problem except for those with very dry or sensitive skin.

-7. Leon Says:
+7. Leon says:

 Hi Kat,